paulocoding/static-page-template-with-gulp/README.md

-# Static Page Template With Gulp and Jquery
+# Static Page Template With Gulp, Sass and Jquery

 Setup information.
 ------------------